RubenPlatiado/browser-base-updated/README.md

 + improve browsing performance
 + add the zoom feature

-### Instructions for windows
+### Instructions for setting up your build environment for windows

 First make sure you have the 29.1.0 version of electron installed, you can do so by running this command

 ```bash
 npm install electron@29.1.0